ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Conclusions

 \section{Conclusions}

 Our research introduces a novel training-free and generic approach called ELBO-T2IAlign, which leverages the evidence lower bound (ELBO) of likelihood to correct pixel-text misalignment in pre-trained diffusion models.
 We evaluated the alignment capabilities of popular diffusion models and uncovered the training data biases that lead to misalignment, particularly in images with small, occluded, or rare class objects.
 Our proposed method offers an effective alignment calibration solution that is agnostic to the underlying cause of misalignment and compatible with diverse diffusion model architectures.
-The results are verified by extensive experiments.
+The results indicate that ELBO-T2IAlign calibrates a shared pixel-text alignment signal rather than targeting only a single downstream behavior.
+Its training-free and architecture-agnostic nature makes it practically applicable to different frozen diffusion backbones without additional annotations, retraining, or model modifications.
 This work paves the way for more effective downstream tasks in image segmentation, image editing, and controllable generation.
-A limitation of this work is its reliance on the accuracy of the estimated ELBO of likelihood by pre-trained diffusion models.
+This work relies on the accuracy of the ELBO likelihood estimated by pre-trained diffusion models.
 Nevertheless, despite this imperfect estimation, our method consistently improves performance.